ashwintpj/IMS/README.md

 The frontend is built using standard web technologies and can be served using any static web server (e.g., Live Server, Nginx, or Apache).

 ## Development Context
 This project represents a professional implementation of a modern inventory management workflow, emphasizing security, performance, and cross-cultural accessibility.
-It was created to demonstrate integrated full-stack development capabilities during an internship at Techno Project Japan Co., Matsue, Japan.
+It was created to demonstrate integrated full-stack development capabilities during my internship at Techno Project Japan Co., Matsue, Japan.